 The registration records and other records of Facilities are confidential and privileged to the Individual patient.
 However, the director of the Iowa Department of Public Health may make available information from patient’s records for purposes of research into the causes and treatment of substance abuse as long as the information does not disclose any Individual’s name or other identifying information.

 However, a patient’s records may be disclosed to medical personnel in a medical emergency with or without patient consent.

+A patient’s records may also be disclosed for purposes of care coordination (as defined under Iowa Code §135.154) if not otherwise restricted by federal law or regulation.

 Records of the identity, diagnosis, prognosis, or treatment of a person which are maintained in connection with the provision of substance abuse treatment services are confidential under Iowa law.
 Further, under federal law, 42 U.S.C.
 290dd-2 and 42 C.F.R.
 Part 2, there are additional restrictions on disclosures of drug abuse information obtained by a federally assisted drug abuse program, that must be followed by third party payors with regard to records disclosed to them by federally assisted alcohol or drug abuse programs, entities having direct administrative control over such programs, and persons who receive patient records directly from such programs who are notified of the restrictions on redisclosure of the records.
 These federal laws should be reviewed carefully to determine if and how they apply in each circumstances involving patient records regarding drug or alcohol abuse treatment.